Predefined Models

 |---|---|

-| Model Name | Display name (e.g., “GPT-4o”) |
+| Model Name | Display name (e.g., “GPT 4o”) |

-| Provider | API provider (OpenAI, Anthropic, Google AI) |
+| Provider | API provider (OpenAI, Anthropic, Google AI, DeepSeek, Groq) |

-| Cost | Credits per use |
+| Cost | Credits per 1M input and output tokens |

 Custom Models (BYOK)